Josemar-cafumana/api-polls/readme.md

 ## Technologies

-- [Node.js](https://nodejs.org/en/): A JavaScript runtime for server-side execution.
+- [Node.js](https://nodejs.org/en/): A JavaScript runtime environment for server-side execution.

 - [TypeScript](https://www.typescriptlang.org/): A superset of JavaScript that adds optional static typing.

 - [Prisma](https://www.prisma.io/): A database ORM (Object-Relational Mapping) for Node.js and TypeScript.

-- [JWT (JSON Web Tokens)](https://jwt.io/): A standard for creating JSON-based access tokens for authentication.
+- [Docker](https://www.docker.com/): A platform for developing, shipping, and running applications in containers.

-- [Nodemailer](https://nodemailer.com/): A module for sending emails with Node.js.
+- [Redis](https://redis.io/): An open-source, in-memory data store used for caching and other real-time data purposes.

-- [Cloudinary](https://cloudinary.com/): A cloud-based media management service.
+- [PostgreSQL](https://www.postgresql.org/): An open-source relational database management system.

-- [Express.js](https://expressjs.com/): A web framework for Node.js that simplifies web application development.
+- [WebSockets](https://developer.mozilla.org/pt-BR/docs/WebSockets): A bidirectional communication protocol, allowing real-time interactions between clients and servers.

-- [MySQL](https://www.mysql.com/): An open-source relational database management system.
+- [Fastify](https://www.fastify.io/): An extremely fast and efficient web framework for Node.js.

-These technologies were chosen to provide an efficient development experience, facilitating the creation of a robust and modern application, including database features, authentication, email sending, and media management.
+These technologies were chosen to provide an efficient development experience, facilitating the creation of a robust and modern application.

 ## Author